Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Simulation Study

 \section{Simulation Study}

-In this section, we conduct a set of simulation studies\footnote{The simulation codes are available at \url{https://github.com/Cynlia/Covariate-Adjustment-Based-on-SNIPE}.} to assess the finite-sample performance of Reg-SNIPE and VIM-SNIPE under four distinct experimental conditions.
-Specifically, we examine how estimation accuracy vary with sample size ($n$), treatment probability ($p$), the relative magnitude of indirect versus direct effects ($r$), and the proportion of covariates observed ($\rho$).
-For each of these four factors, we consider two graph configurations under $\beta = 1$ and $\beta = 2$.
-In all cases, our methods, Reg-SNIPE and VIM-SNIPE, are compared with SNIPE, \cite{Lin2013}'s estimator, and Naive Difference-in-Means (DM).
-We repeat experiments in each setting independently for $500$ times.
+In this section, we run simulation studies\footnote{Code is available at \url{https://github.com/Cynlia/Covariate-Adjustment-Based-on-SNIPE}.} to evaluate the finite-sample performance of $\Reg$ and $\VIM$ under four experimental factors: sample size ($n$), treatment probability ($p$), the indirect-to-direct effect ratio ($r$), and the fraction of observed covariates ($\rho$).
+For each factor, we consider two network models and two interaction orders ($\beta\in\{1,2\}$).
+We compare $\Reg$ and $\VIM$ with $\SNIPE$, the estimator of \citet{Lin2013} (see Estimator~\ref{estimator:lin} in Appendix~\ref{appendix:reg_estimator} for details), and the naive difference-in-means (DM).
+Each setting is repeated independently $500$ times.